ronihcohen/script.quasar.dummy/README.md

 Result objects
 ==============

-Pulsar expects provider to return a `list` of `dict`s with the following keys:
+Quasar expects provider to return a `list` of `dict`s with the following keys:

 ```json
 {